Fleur from C -et- C

 What dream would you still like to fulfil?

 Since becoming fascinated with nutrition and gut health I have really got into fermentation and cooking.
 I started a little instagram page (@fleurmentation) and website for recipes and recently launched a substack too.
 I think what I would really like to do in the future is teach some fermentation classes to share the health benefits with everyone or even host a supper club with fermented dishes for people to try.
-I love cooking for people and having friends and family try all the new flavours and ingredients I've been experimenting with.
+I love cooking for people and having friends and family over try all the new flavours and ingredients I'm currently experimenting with.

 What does a typical weekend look like?

-At the moment, it normally involves a beach walk, a trip to the local cafe, a yoga class and a surf if it's good weather.
+At the moment it normally involves a beach walk, a trip to the local cafe, a yoga class and a surf if it's good weather.
 And always some cooking and fermenting in the kitchen <3

 What are you reading at the moment?